tue-robotics/tue_robocup/challenge_spr/README.md

 - detect.py
 	- use skybiometry node and service
 	- use face_recognition node and service
+	- change topic of local kinect to the same topic as robot kinect
 - head.py
     - Change topic name of get_image so it depending on robot name